-The average car insurance premium in the UK costs £429 a year, according to Association of British Insurers (ABI) data from the first quarter of 2016.
-That is the equivalent of £35.75 a month.
+The average car insurance premium in the UK for comprehensive cover costs £462 a year, according to Association of British Insurers (ABI) data from the last quarter of 2016.
+That is the equivalent of £38.50 a month.

 Read our guide to the 10 best car insurance companies, where you can compare quality cover.

-The ABI says premiums have risen 10% since the first quarter of 2015 and 1% since the end of 2015.
+The ABI says premiums have risen 4.9% on the third quarter of 2016 and are now 9.3% higher than the average across the whole of 2015.

 The ABI uses data from a number of insurers but other organisations give different answers.
-MoneySuperMarket says the average cost of annual car insurance in spring this year was £470 and Confused.com says it was £715 in the second quarter of 2016.
+MoneySuperMarket says the average cost of annual car insurance from March - May 2016 was £470 and Confused.com says it was £767 in the last quarter of 2016.

 However, they all agree that costs have risen in the past few years.

-MoneySuperMarket says prices soared 22.6% in the past two years and the ABI calculates today’s prices are the highest since 2012.
+MoneySuperMarket says prices soared 22.6% in the past two years and the ABI calculates today’s prices are the highest ever.
+Previously, the highest average was in 2012, when the average price stood at £443.
+Confused.com says that prices have increased by 14% in the last twelve months on average, equivalent to £95.

 It is possible to pay less than the average premium.
 Car insurance costs are calculated using three core factors: the car you drive, your driving experience and age, and your claims history.